-Stargazer Rooflight (if fitted)
+Stargazer Rooflight (Where fitted)

-- To open, first release all the plastic catches holding the rooflight in the closed position. - (II) Then push the rooflight up as indicated in the illustration, note the rooflight is hinged at the location of the dashed line. - (III) The rooflight will remain open on differing angles as it operates on a rachet system. - (IV) In order to close the rooflight push the rooflight up to its highest point and release it back down to the closed position. - (V) Ensure the rooflight is closed and secured by the plastic catches before travelling.
+- To open, first release all the plastic catches holding the rooflight in the closed position. - (ii) Then push the rooflight up as indicated in the illustration, note the rooflight is hinged at the location of the dashed line. - (iii) The rooflight will remain open on differing angles as it operates on a rachet system. - (iv) In order to close the rooflight push the rooflight up to its highest point and release it back down to the closed position. - (v) Ensure the rooflight is closed and secured by the plastic catches before travelling.